machinehum/civet/roi/README.md

 	The directory that object-marker will scan for images to be marked.
 	Defaults to the current working directory.

+`-o <output-directory>`
+  The directory where output will be written.
+  Defaults to the current working directory.

 `-m <marked-directory>`
 	The directory to which images will be moved if ROIs have been marked on them ("Positive" images) *relative to* `<input-directory>`.
-	Defaults to <input-directory>/marked
+	Defaults to <output-directory>/marked

 `-u <unmarked-directory>`
   The directory to which images will be moved if ROIs have NOT been marked on them ("Negative" images) *relative to* `<input-directory>`.
-  Defaults to <input-directory>/negative
+  Defaults to <output-directory>/negative

 `-p <positive-file>`
 	The file to which positive file paths, and ROI data, will be written